JoelZhu/CompileScanner/README.md

 public class Second {}
 ```
 And you will got the array, which put the ```First``` above the ```Second```.
+> Lower number has higher priority than higher number.

 ##### Description of fields
 | Fields     | Description                                             |